 The Book Award follows a long tradition of showcasing and celebrating authors at the American Library.
 The Library was created in part as a memorial to a young American poet, Alan Seeger, who wrote the well-known poem “I Have a Rendezvous with Death” not long before he died in action in France in 1916.
 One of the Library’s founding trustees was Edith Wharton.
 Ernest Hemingway and Gertrude Stein, among many other writers of note, contributed reviews to the Library’s literary magazine, Ex Libris.
 Stephen Vincent Benét composed John Brown’s Body at the Library.
 Authors of every generation have worked and spoken at the Library: Ford Madox Ford, Archibald MacLeish, Colette, Henry Miller, André Gide, Anaïs Nin, James Baldwin, Irwin Shaw, James Jones, and Mary McCarthy, to name a few from the past.
 As the Library approaches its centennial, it remains the pre-eminent center in Paris for evening talks by prominent authors, artists, and other public figures.

-Julian Jackson.
-A Certain Idea of France: The Life of Charles de Gaulle (Allen Lane UK / Harvard University Press US)
+2018: A Certain Idea of France: The Life of Charles de Gaulle by Julian Jackson

 2016: The Burdens of Brotherhood: Jews and Muslims from North Africa to France by Ethan B. Katz (Full transcript of Ethan B. Katz’s remarks.)

 The Award is administered by the American Library in Paris and is overseen by its Writers Council.
-The jury for the 2018 award includes Diane Johnson, novelist, essayist, critic, and chairman of the Library’s Writers Council; David Bellos, Princeton professor, translator, and author of last year’s winning book, The Novel of the Century; and Pierre Assouline, biographer, novelist, critic, and editor of larepubliquedeslivres.com
+The jury for the 2018 award included Diane Johnson, novelist, essayist, critic, and chairman of the Library’s Writers Council; David Bellos, Princeton professor, translator, and author of last year’s winning book, The Novel of the Century; and Pierre Assouline, biographer, novelist, critic, and editor of larepubliquedeslivres.com.